alexa-samples/skill-sample-python-colorpicker/instructions/6-publication.md

        *  [PDN](https://m.media-amazon.com/images/G/01/mobile-apps/dex/alexa/alexa-skills-kit/tutorials/general/icon-templates/pdn._TTH_.zip) - for [Paint.NET](http://www.getpaint.net/index.html)
        *  [XCF](https://m.media-amazon.com/images/G/01/mobile-apps/dex/alexa/alexa-skills-kit/tutorials/general/icon-templates/xcf._TTH_.zip) - for [GIMP](https://www.gimp.org/)

-6. Choose the most appropriate category for your skill.

-7.  **Provide a comprehensive list of keywords for users that are searching for new skills.**  This is an optional field, and searching the [Alexa app](http://alexa.amazon.com) or the [skill store](http://www.amazon.com/skills) will also find the words in your Skill Name and descriptions, so you don't need to overdo it.
-That being said, if there are words that you want users to find your skill with, you should include them here.
-Separate the keywords with commas.

-8. **Privacy Policy URL.** This is an optional field, and should not be required for this How TO skill sample.
-You can leave it blank.

-9. **Terms of Use URL.** This is also optional, and you can leave it blank.

 10. When you're ready, click **Save and Continue** at the bottom of the screen to move onto **Privacy & Compliance**

 11. *  **Does this skill allow users to make purchases or spend real money?** For this skill, the answer is no.  For future skills, make sure you answer this appropriately.

+    *  **Does this skill use Alexa Shopping Actions?** Again, for this skill, the answer is no.

-    *  **Does this Alexa skill collect users' personal information?** Again, for this skill, the answer is no.  If you do collect information about a user, such as names, email addresses, phone numbers, and so forth, ensure that you answer Yes to this question.
+    *  **Does this Alexa skill collect users' personal information? (e.g., anything that can identify the user)** Again, for this skill, the answer is no.  If you do collect information about a user, such as names, email addresses, phone numbers, and so forth, ensure that you answer Yes to this question.
         *  Answering "yes" to this question will also require you to provide a link to your Privacy Policy at the bottom of the page.

-    *  **Is your skill directed to children under the age of 13?** Because you customized this skill with data you provided, it is possible that you created a skill that targets children under the age of 13.
+    *  **Is this skill directed to or does it target children under the age of 13?** Because you customized this skill with data you provided, it is possible that you created a skill that targets children under the age of 13.
 For this skill, the answer is **no** because it doesn't target a specific age group.
         * Factors to consider in determining if this skill is directed to children under 13 include:
             * Subject matter of the skill
             * Presence of child-oriented activities and incentives